sergiocorreia/reghdfe/Readme.md

 Contributors and pull requests are more than welcome.
 There are a number of extension possibilities, such as adding two-way clustering, multicore support for OSX and Linux, estimating standard errors for the fixed effects using bootstrapping, and exact computation of degrees-of-freedom for more than two HDFEs.

+## Building the package

+For sanity reasons, the source code is spread through several files and folders (in the *source* folder).
+To update the package, do the following:

+* Download the entire project to your computer (through the "Clone Desktop" or "Download ZIP" buttons on the right).
+* Uninstall any existing versions of *reghdfe* (`ado uninstall reghdfe` in Stata).
+* In Stata, change the current working directory to the `source` folder.
+Do any changes that you want on the files in that folder.
+You can run *reghdfe* without problems as long as the working directory is in that folder.
+* To build the package, run the *build.py* file (in the *build* folder), using either Python 2.7 or Python 3.x (3.x is not tested but should work).
+This python script will carefully combine all the files and update the version/date.
+* Finally, you can upload it back to github and submit a pull request.

 ## Author

 [Sergio Correia](sergio.correia@gmail.com), Duke University